Tips for the visual observation of the Mars opposition 2020

 Due to the relatively small apparent field of view of about 50 degrees, the classic orthoscopic eyepieces are relatively inexpensive.
 Foldable eyecups for shielding from extraneous light are absolutely recommended.
 With a good Barlow lens, the magnification can be further increased or brought to a value that matches the pixel size of a video module for planetary photography.
 For highest demands and magnifications you should use the

-Especially interesting for the mars observation ist our Planetary-Bundle: the new QHY 5-III-462C CMOS planetary camera with the Baader Q-Turret Eyepiece Set for EUR 482,52.
+Especially interesting for the mars observation ist our Planetary-Bundle: the QHY 5-III-462C CMOS planetary camera with the Baader Q-Turret Eyepiece Set.
 The Q-Turret eyepieces deliver outstandig sharpness and contrast.
 With one twist you can switch between the three high-quality Classic Ortho eyepieces, which are the first choice of planetary observers because of their image sharpness, and the QHY.
 Also in the set: A 32mm Classic Plössl and a 2.25x Barlow.
 The comfort of a zoom eyepiece combined with the quality of fixed focal lengths!

 Colour filters help to better highlight low-contrast details